awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/su-sdk-permissions.md

 For information about AWS managed policies, see [AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies)\.

-## Set Amazon S3 Bucket permissions<a name="su-sdk-bucket-permissions"></a>
+## Setting Amazon S3 Bucket permissions<a name="su-sdk-bucket-permissions"></a>

 To train a model, you need an Amazon S3 bucket with appropriate permissions to store the images, manifest files and training output\.
 The bucket must be owned by your AWS account and must be located in the AWS Region in which you are using Amazon Lookout for Vision\.
-For more information, see [Getting started with the AWS SDK](getting-started-sdk.md)\.

 The SDK\-only managed policies \(`AmazonLookoutVisionFullAccess` and `AmazonLookoutVisionReadOnlyAccess`\) don't include Amazon S3 bucket permissions and you need to apply the following permission policy to access the buckets you use, including existing console buckets\.